 The other main potential threat is a sodium fire.
-Quite apart from the release of Na2O and NaOH the big threat is melting of the fuel tubes leading to potential release of air borne plutonium and fission products.
-It is essential that the reactor be designed and sited such that a large sustained sodium fire cannot occur.
+Quite apart from the release of Na-24, Na2O and NaOH the big threat from a prolonged fire is melting of the fuel tubes leading to potential release of air borne plutonium and fission products.
+It is essential that the reactor be designed and sited such that a large sustained primary sodium fire cannot occur.
 In order to extinguish a sodium fire the oxygen concentration over the sodium must be minimized and heat must be extracted from the sodium.
 Under no circumstances can water be allowed to contact the primary sodium.

-To mitigate the fire threat the primary liquid sodium is covered by floating steel covers, an argon cover atmosphere, a sodium vapor resistant inner metal ceiling, and a gas tight outer metal ceiling.
-In the event of air penetration into the argon cover gas the reactor should be immediately shut down and heat dumped from the primary liquid sodium pool to lower the primary liquid sodium temperature below 200 degrees C, to prevent spantaneous combustion of sodium in air.
+To mitigate the fire threat the primary liquid sodium is covered by floating steel covers, an argon cover atmosphere, a sodium vapor resistant and gas tight inner metal ceiling, and a gas tight middle and outer metal ceilings.
+In the event of air penetration into the argon cover gas the reactor should be immediately shut down and heat dumped from the primary liquid sodium pool to lower the primary liquid sodium temperature below 200 degrees C so as to prevent spantaneous combustion of sodium in air.
 As the argon temperature over the primary sodium pool decreases stored argon from bladders in the argon storage silos is added to the cover gas to maintain the 1 atmosphere pressure in the argon cover gas.

-Sooner or later it will be necessary to do maintenance work on the primary sodium pool inner wall.
+Eventually it may be necessary to do maintenance work on the primary sodium pool inner wall.
 To do such work it will be necessary to remove all the fuel bundles and the primary liquid sodium from the primary sodium pool.
 Hence there must be nearby sodium storage with sufficient capacity to hold the entire volume of the primary liquid sodium while the aforementioned maintenance work is being carried out.
-The reserve sodium storage might must also be able to accept hot radioactive fuel bundles transferred from the primary liquid sodium pool.
+The reserve sodium storage might must also be able to accept hot active fuel bundles transferred from the primary liquid sodium pool.
 The best place to store these hot fuel bundles is in another nearby liquid sodium cooled reactor.
-The transport truck may need special provisions for fuel bundle cooling while driving.
+The fuel bundle transport truck may need special provisions for fuel bundle cooling while driving.

-However, in the event of a loss of power at the reactor location this remote heat rejection methodology will cease operating because both the fans of the fan coil units and the circulation pumps of the district heating system will not operate.
-In these circumstances the reactor must be able to reject fission product decay heat at the reactor location using local natural draft cooling towers and stored cooling water.
+However, in the event of a loss of power at the reactor location the circulation pumps of the district heating system may not operate.
+In these circumstances the reactor must be able to reject fission product decay heat at the reactor location using just two of its four on-site cooling towers.

 In an emergency the dry cooling towers can be operated as wet cooling towers.
 The resulting steam plume may not thrill the neighbours, but it is far better than a thermal meltdown resulting from inability to safely reject fission product decay heat.